braeden-kelly/cm25-mfkc/05-Ingress/README.md

 In turn, they have a significant overlap with an `Ingress`, which also can be used to make an application accisible from outside the cluster.
 And an ingress is often implemented within the cluster.
-For this reason, ingresses are a popular alternativeto load balancers in the Kubernetes world.
+For this reason, ingresses are a popular alternative to load balancers in the Kubernetes world.

+In our particular case, `k3s` provides a `LoadBalancer` implementation within the cluster as well as an `Ingress`, but the `Ingress` will be more interesting to see.

 ## Ingress